 The College of Veterinary Medicine offers a preveterinary program and programs for the D.V.M., Ph.D., and M.S. degrees.
-In addition to the teaching and research functions of the College, there is also a Diagnostic Center for Population & Animal Health to serve the veterinary medicine practitioners of the state and country.
-The College has a veterinary technology program which offers both two year and four year degrees.
+The College has a veterinary nursing program which offers both two-year and four-year degrees.
+In addition to the teaching and research functions of the College, there is also the Veterinary Medical Center offering patient care for both large and small animals, and the Veterinary Diagnostic Laboratory to serve the veterinary medicine practitioners of the state.

 The collection has evolved along with the University.
-The University was founded in 1855 as the Michigan Agricultural College.
+The University was founded in 1855 as the Michigan Agricultural College (MAC).
 In 1883, Dr. E.A.A.
 Grange was hired as the first professor of veterinary science.
 The Michigan Veterinary Medical Association (MVMA) founded in 1883 has had major influence on the College.

-In 1900 the MVMA passed a resolution recommending the establishment of a course on the scientific aspects of meat and milk inspection.
-In 1902 the MVMA passed a resolution recommending a veterinary curriculum of not less than three years.
-The bacteriology department at MAC was organized in 1901 and later became the department of Microbiology and Public Health.
-In 1910 the Veterinary Division at MAC was organized.
-It was the first four year veterinary college curriculum east of the Mississippi and the eighth to be established at a land grant institution.
+In 1900, the MVMA passed a resolution recommending the establishment of a course on the scientific aspects of meat and milk inspection.
+In 1902, the MVMA passed a resolution recommending a veterinary curriculum of not less than three years.
+The bacteriology department at MAC was organized in 1901 and later became the Department of Microbiology and Public Health.
+In 1910, the Veterinary Division at MAC was organized.
+It was the first four-year veterinary college curriculum east of the Mississippi, and the eighth to be established at a land grant institution.
 Dr. Giltner, head of the Veterinary Division, started a medical biology curriculum within the Division in 1926.
 It was named the School of Medical Technology and was the first Bachelor of Science program of its kind in the world.
-The School of Medical Technology is now a program within the College of Natural Science and continues to offer a bachelor's degree and a master's degree.
-The Veterinary division became a school in 1943 and then a college in 1955 when MAC became Michigan State University.
+The School of Medical Technology is now the Biomedical Laboratory Diagnostics Program within the College of Natural Science, and continues to offer a bachelor's degree and a master's degree.
+The Veterinary Division became a school in 1943, and then a college in 1955 when MAC became Michigan State University.

 The Veterinary Medical Library was located in Giltner Hall until 1979.
 In 1979, the clinical portions were moved to the Veterinary Medical Center Library in the new Veterinary Medical Center.
 The materials not needed in Veterinary Medical Center Library which were unique to the MSU Libraries collection were transferred to the Main Library.
 The Veterinary Medical Center Library closed in July 2012 and materials are now housed at the Main Library.